 - Collaboration with society and managing both shareholder and community expectations is crucial to addressing sustainability and ensuring systemic change.

-- Mining companies need to understand the local context – how are operators applying ‘cultural governance‘ in the communities?
+- Mining companies need to understand the local context – what more could companies be doing to engage communities and ensure their rights are respected

 Tuesday 07 February 14:15 - 15:00 Roof Terrace